d4rken/capod-public/PRIVACY_POLICY.md

 This is a privacy measure on Android's side because you could determine someones location by scanning for Bluetooth devices:
 If you know the physical location of a Bluetooth device (e.g. AirTags) you can use Bluetooth data to calculate your phones position.

-To be able to scan for Bluetooth Low Energy (BLE) devices CAPod requests:
-`ACCESS_FINE_LOCATION` on Android 11 and older, and on Android 12+ the newer more fine grained `BLUETOOTH_SCAN` permission.
+### Location access in the background

-On Android 11 and older CAPod also requests `ACCESS_BACKGROUND_LOCATION` to reliably receive Bluetooth Low Energy data while the app is in the background.
-This allows CAPod to show you notification with device details when you open your AirPods case without having to open the app.
+CAPod uses the "location access in the backgroundd" permission (`ACCESS_BACKGROUND_LOCATION`) on Android 11 and older to receive Bluetooth Low Energy data while the app is in the background.
+This enables features like "Show popup" without the app being open.

 ## Automatic crash reports